 5. The most successful people have the best relationships.
 I define success by your happiness factor.

 Always make time for what makes you happy every day.
 You can never get it wrong because it will never get done.
 Do not strive for perfection.
 Strive for joy!

 Melanie McConnell is a Professional Organizer and the owner of Mello Spaces.
 She helps busy professionals and parents get the organized home of their dreams.
 Check out her website www.mellospaces.com and follow her on Instagram: @mellospaces

 Florena Davies is a Professional Organizer and Owner of Organize by Flo.
-She uses her experience as a wife and mother of 2 to create real life organizational systems and changes for work and home that allow our 2 worlds to co-exist and 'Flo" together.
-Check out her website at https://www.organizebyflo.com/ and on Instagram @organizebyflo.
+She helps individuals and families of all kinds achieve their organizational goals and create spaces that reflect their unique needs and lifestyles.
+Check out her website at https://www.organizebyflo.com/ and on instagram @organizebyflo.